plancherb1/academic-kickstart/content/authors/MonaSloane/_index.md

 ---
 # Display name
-name: Matthew Stewart
+name: Mona Sloane

 # Username (this should match the folder name)
 authors:
-- MatthewStewart
+- MonaSloane

 # Is this the primary user of the site?
 superuser: false

 # Custom link to external flag
-link_to_external_url: "https://mpstewart.io/"
+link_to_external_url: "https://datascience.virginia.edu/people/mona-sloane"

 ---